History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Two scientists in lab coats testing bottled water samples, highlighting efforts to analyze water contamination.

-Early identification of contaminated ground water and avoiding future incidences of calamity are fundamentals in achieving everyone’s right to clean and safe water.
+Early identification of contaminated groundwater and preventing future calamities are fundamental to achieving everyone’s right to clean and safe water.

 How to Detect Water Contamination?